HAR-N00R/Key_Value_Store/README.md

 # Persistent Key-Value Store

-This is a small persistent key-value store written in C++.
+A persistent key-value storage engine written in C++20, backed by an in-memory hash index and an append-only binary log.

 The program stores key-value pairs in memory for fast access, while also saving changes to a binary file so the data is still available after restarting the program.

-The project supports basic commands such as:
+The command-line interface supports:

 ```text
 SET username Div